 UNHCR warns of mounting refugee and migrant deaths in the Central Mediterranean

-This is a summary of what was said by UNHCR spokesperson Carlotta Sami – to whom quoted text may be attributed – who joined the Palais press briefing from the port of Trapani in Sicily where some 450 persons were disembarking following rescue by the NGO vessel Sea Watch.
+A summary from UNHCR spokesperson Carlotta Sami – to whom quoted text may be attributed – who joined the Palais press briefing from the port of Trapani in Sicily where some 450 persons were disembarking following rescue by the NGO vessel Sea Watch.

 "I’m calling from the port of Trapani in Sicily.
 As I speak, over 450 persons are disembarking following rescue by the NGO vessel Sea Watch, among them around 180 are children.